flyingmachine/brave-clojure-web/content/concurrency.md

 ## Stateless Concurrency

 ## Escaping The Pit of Evil

 Literature on concurrency generally agrees that the Three Concurrency Goblins are all spawned from the same pit of evil: shared access to mutable state.
-You can see this in the Reference Cell discussion
-above: when two threads make uncoordinated changes to the reference cell the result is unpredictable.
+You can see this in the Reference Cell discussion above.
+When two threads make uncoordinated changes to the reference cell, the result is unpredictable.

 Rich Hickey designed Clojure so that it would specifically address the problems which arise from shared access to mutable state.
-In fact, Clojure embodies a very clear conception of state that makes it inherently safe for concurrency.
+In fact, Clojure embodies a very clear conception of state that makes it inherently safer for concurrency.
+It's safe all the way down to its *meta-freakin-physics*.

-You'll learn this philosophy in this section.
-To fully clarify it, I'll compare it to the philosophy embodied by object-oriented languages.
+You'll learn Clojure's underlying metaphysics in this section.
+To fully illustrate it, I'll compare it to the metaphysics embodied by object-oriented languages.
 By learning this philosophy, you'll be fully equipped to handle Clojure's remaining concurrency tools.

-By the way, this section is heavily inspired by Rich Hickey's talks, especially "Are We There Yet?"

-### Metaphysics, Programming, and You: Comparing OOP and FP

-The concept of "state" is inextricably related to the concepts of "value", "identity", "time", and "behavior".
-In order to understand state, you'll need to understand these concepts as well.

-In object-oriented programming languages, these concepts aren't well-defined, and the result is a fertile breeding ground for the Three Concurrency Goblins.
-By contrast, Clojure was designed with clear and explicit definitions of these concepts.

-To better understand the differences, let's compare the models of reality which underlie OOP and Clojure.
-It's this underlying difference which gives rise to their different approach to the concepts above.

 When talking about metaphysics things tend to get a little fuzzy, but hopefully this will all make sense.